Hyakki999/yagpdb-cc/Currency/README.md

 # Duck hunt
   This is one of the best currency game I have played in discord.
   And this game is more enjoyable when you have an active server.

-##Gameplay is simple.
+## Gameplay is simple.
   There will be duck spawning in your server's general channel randomly and only one person can pick it up.
   This will be a hell for slow writers :(
   There's also daily, leaderboard, mini-games etc.
   To see the list of commands type: -commands

-The main commands are:
-1. Duck Spawner.
-2. Basic commands.

-Though rest of the commands are important as well.
-:)

   Read comments while setting this up.
   Comments are written like this
 => {{/* comments */}}

-It will guide you how to set it up.
+  It will guide you on how to set it up.

 # Sources
 <details><summary>Mini games</summary>